 Woods followed up the next year with The Woman In My Life, a disappointing album that followed the formula of his debut -- perhaps even more laser-focused at adult contemporary audiences -- but with an overabundance of soft, rather faceless ballads such as the title cut, "Love You Back to Sleep" and "Never Gonna Let You Go" (later a hit for Sergio Mendes).
 It barely dented the charts.
 His third and final album, 1983's Attitude, was much better, boasting nice remakes of Marvin Gaye's "Ain't That Peculiar" and Bobby Caldwell's "Loving You" and the solid pop/reggae track "State of Our Affairs."
 However, it failed to chart, and Woods' short recording career in the US was essentially over.

 Woods then moved permanently to Europe, where he continued to have some success on stage.
 He continued to record in Germany and released a number of singles, including "Rock Me Baby" in 1986, "The One That You Love" in 1987, and "Everybody Sunshine" in 1994.
-He went on to enjoy a pretty successful career singing pop and jazz standards around Europe, where he used his Johnny Mathis vocal stylings to good effect (check out his take on the Mathis classic "Misty").
+He went on to enjoy a strong career singing pop and jazz standards around Europe, where he used his Johnny Mathis vocal stylings to good effect (check out his take on the Mathis classic "Misty").

 Woods' Cotillion releases quickly went out of print and stayed that way until Summer, 2010, when Wounded Bird records reissued them on CD, a welcome new life for three albums that deserved to be available again.
 Then, out of nowhere, Woods issued a new studio album, Quiet Storm, in the Summer of 2011.
 It was a combination of remakes of some of his earlier songs and some of his new compositions, all soft stuff aimed at adult contemporary audiences.
 Sadly, Woods died in early 2014 at the age of 62.